univention/univention-keycloak-app/docs/configuration.rst

 .. note::
-   If the :program:`Keycloak` app is installed on multiple systems in the domain and updates are available, make sure to update the app on all systems so that exactly one version of the app is available in the domain.
+   If the :program:`Keycloak` app is installed on multiple systems in the domain and updates are available, make sure to update the app on all systems so that all instances of the app in the domain are on the same version.

 Two-factor authentication for Keycloak
 ======================================